Edible Flower Chart

 - Squash and pumpkin blossoms are edible and taste mildly of raw squash.

-- Prepare the blossoms by washing and trimming the stems and remove the stamens.
+- Prepare the blossoms by washing and trimming the stems and removing the stamens.

 - Squash blossoms are usually taken off the male plant, which only provides pollen for the female.